HariChandana1102/Semantic-Alignment-for-Prompt-Tuning-in-Vision-Language-Models/README.md

 bash scripts/sap/base2new_train.sh 0 eurosat 1
 ```

-🔹 Generalized Zero-Shot (GZS) Setting <br>
-      Modify SUB=new to SUB=all in the scripts to run in GZS mode.
+🔹 Generalized Zero-Shot (GZS) Setting: Modify SUB=new to SUB=all in the scripts to run in GZS mode.

 📜 Citation<br>
 If you find our work useful, please consider citing us: